34 of the Absolute Best TV Shows to Watch on Prime Video

 Here are the highlights.

-- The English, season 1 premiere (2022-): Western drama starring Emily Blunt.
-It's about two people who come together in 1890 middle America to cross a violent landscape.
+- Riches, season 1 premiere (2022-): Drama.
+It follows the exploits of a brash, super-successful and wealthy family.

-- Mammals, season 1 premiere (2022-): Dark comedy-drama starring James Corden.
-It follows the story of a Michelin star chef who discovers shocking secrets about his pregnant wife.
+- Three Pines, season 1 premiere (2022-): Drama.
+A chief inspector investigates cases that happen beneath the idyllic surface of the Quebec village of Three Pines.

 Read more: Amazon Prime Video: The Best Movies to Watch